A neo-classical/Power Metal

 - Special Guest: Yuhki was recently featured at Guilty Gear x BlazBlue Music Live 2011.

-- And now he's doing a joint collaboration with Daisuke Ishiwatari himself to remix and rearrange the already killer soundtrack of BlazBlue for the latest installment: Chronophantasma.
+- And he did a joint collaboration with Daisuke Ishiwatari himself to remix and rearrange the already killer soundtrack of BlazBlue for Chronophantasma.

-- Leda from Deluhi (now of his solo project Undivide) was featured as a guest guitarist in one of the band's tours which was included in the Phoenix Rising album.
+- Leda from Deluhi (now of his solo project Undivide, which, sadly, was also disbanded) was featured as a guest guitarist in one of the band's tours which was included in the Phoenix Rising album.
 He was the bassist Yu-To when he was still in the band.

 - Akane Liv from Liv Moon was a guest vocalist in the title track in Angel of Salvation.